Home

 This diagram shows various ways to help reduce laser pointer incidents.
 These include: pilot training and glasses, arrests and prosecutions, laser labeling, user education, and new laws & restrictions.
 Click to enlarge.

 “Dumb Ways to Blind” is a 2014 public service video that warns the Internet generation about the many ways lasers can be misused.
-As of May 2019, this has had over 7.4 million views on YouTube.
+As of February 2024, this has had almost 10 million views on YouTube.

 In April 2019 the U.S. Federal Aviation Administration posted this animated powerpoint.
 The narration says "…pointing a laser at an aircraft can distract or temporarily blind the pilot, potentially putting the lives of many innocent passengers at risk.
 That's why it's a federal crime with serious consequences like fines up to $250,000 or up to five years in jail…"